Canon 6D vs Fujifilm X-E2S

 Feature comparison: Canon 6D vs Fujifilm X-E2S

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-E2S has an electronic viewfinder (2360k dots), while the 6D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-E2S offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 6D has a higher magnification (0.71x vs 0.41x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 6D and Fujifilm X-E2S along with similar information for a selection of comparators.

 One feature that is present on the 6D, but is missing on the X-E2S is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.